-Our production service offering comprises various processes in which we process steel and other metals to meet customers' specific requirements.
+BE Group offers production service of steel, stainless steel and aluminium with production resources in cutting, drilling, slitting, thermal cutting, blasting and painting.
+The production service offering comprises various processes in which steel and other metals are processed to meet customers' specific requirements.